chc4/tinycov/README.md

 The VMM traces basic blocks for exits, and when it finds one JITs an assembly snippet on a *trampoline page*.
 The exit is replaced with `INT3 <index>` where `<index>` encodes some metadata bits (such as if the branch hasn't been hit yet), along with selects a trampoline page.
 When the branch is hit the guest kernel uses the `<index>` byte to redirect the guest userspace to the assembly snippet on the correct trampoline page, and if it was the first time the branch was hit traces the basic blocks which are the successors of the exit to find more exits.

-Currently this all happens in the host VMM for prototyping, but ideally most of it would happen in the guest kernel instead.

 We currently don't support dynamic jumps, only conditionals and dynamic calls; this means binaries will have some missing coverage.

 # Why